S. 3557: States' Right to Regulate AI Act

 Who benefits from S. 3557?

-State governments writing AI laws
+States writing their own AI laws

-State attorneys general and state regulators
+State attorneys general and regulators

-Consumers in states pursuing stronger AI protections
+People in states pursuing tougher AI protections

 Who is affected by S. 3557?

-Agencies would be directly affected because they could not use any federal funds to implement, administer, or enforce the executive order titled "Ensuring a National Policy Framework for Artificial Intelligence" if S. 3557 becomes law.
+Agencies tasked with carrying out the December 11, 2025 AI order could not use any federal funds to implement, administer, or enforce it if S. 3557 becomes law.

-The White House and executive branch policy staff
+The White House and executive branch staff

-The administration would lose the ability to rely on federal appropriations to carry out the December 11, 2025 AI order, making it harder to turn that policy framework into agency action.
+The administration would lose the ability to rely on federal appropriations to turn the order into agency action, making the policy harder to put into practice.

-AI companies seeking one national rulebook
+AI companies wanting one national rulebook

 S3557 Legislative Journey